klaemo/nova-standardjs/README.md

 `standard` has to be installed **locally** in your workspace (e.g. with `npm i -D standard`).
 This extension will not use any globally installed `standard` installations.
 If this is something you want, feel free to open an issue or PR.

-> If you would like to check additional syntaxes like `markdown`, `html` or `vue`, you'll need to install the appropriate ESLint plugin.
+> If you would like to check additional syntaxes like `markdown` or `html`, you'll need to install the appropriate ESLint plugin.
 The extension will let you know which one.
 Additionally, you **must** add the plugin to `standard.plugins` in `package.json` (see https://standardjs.com for more information).

 ### Configuration